 No Freshwater Output: The most common cause of diminished or no product freshwater output is air entering the seawater intake system at some point.
-The pump volume is small and the pressure required to press water through the membrane is rather high (about 800 psi).
+The pump volume is small and the pressure required to press water through the membrane is high (about 800 psi).
 Since air is highly compressible, a very small amount of air can keep the pump from producing enough pressure to produce product freshwater.
 Periodically inspect and test the entire seawater intake system to assure that all joints and fittings are airtight, especially the connections at the prefilter assembly.
-(Note: Be aware that a stable air gap at the top of the prefilter housing is not uncommon, and doesn't necessarily mean that air is getting to the pump itself.)
+(Note: Be aware that a stable air gap at the top of the prefilter housing while operating is not uncommon, and doesn't necessarily mean that air is getting to the pump itself.)

 Bad-smelling Product Freshwater: The purpose of the prefilter assembly is to trap any particulates in the intake seawater that are larger than 30 microns.
 A coarse strainer (if installed) performs the same chore for contaminants of larger size.
-In each case, trapped material remains in the prefilter housing (or strainer bowl) until removed.
+In each case, trapped material remains in the prefilter housing (and/or strainer bowl) until removed.

 Much of the trapped material is organic: plankton, seaweeds and flotsam of all types.
 After a watermaker has been turned off, this material soon begins to decompose.
 As it does, it breaks down into a number of chemicals composed of smaller molecules.
 Some of these molecules are small enough to pass through the watermaker membrane along with the product freshwater.
-Perhaps the best-known example of such a chemical is hydrogen sulfide, a gas which (in small concentrations) smells like "rotten eggs."
+Perhaps the best-known example of such a chemical is hydrogen sulfide, a gas which (in small concentrations) smells like "rotten eggs".

 Two main factors affect the speed with which these products of organic decomposition will contaminate a watermaker system: (1) the ambient temperature and (2) the quantity of trapped material.
 We realize that many users of our equipment run their watermakers in near-shore situations while anchored.
 The amount of trapped material is usually high in such locations, and the prefilter assembly will require more frequent attention.
-Moreover, the high ambient temperatures in tropical locations greatly accelerate the rate of such decomposition.
-Users in temperate climate areas or users processing open-ocean seawater during offshore passages are less likely to require the same diligence.
+Moreover, the high ambient temperatures in tropical locations greatly accelerate the rate of the decomposition process.